 • October/November: Clearance and Registration for Spring semester.

-• March 1st: Apply to Honors Politics Program (Juniors)
+• March 1st: Apply to Honors Politics and IR Program (Juniors)

 • March/April: Clearance and Registration for Fall semester